deletedcu/angular-demo/projects/project-06-b-tunr-relationships-mongo/README.md

 ## Relationships

 It's time to start adding some relationships to the existing Tunr database.
-We're going to include information from the various models on different pages.
-We'll end up adding song information to artists and help managers gain some credibility by listing their clients.
-Finally we'll add an optional revenue source by enabling managers to create an ad to help attract new clients.
+We're going to include information from the various models on different pages - we'll add song information to artists and help managers gain some credibility by listing their clients.
+Finally, we'll add an optional revenue source by enabling managers to create an ad to help attract new clients.

 Now that our Tunr app has artists, managers, and songs, we need to connect them.
 Enter the ERD (Entity Relationship Diagram):